 Although not deductible upfront, these costs on your investment property are deductible over the shorter of either the period of the loan or five years.
 These expenses are claimed over a number of years – not all in the year incurred.

-Remember that any insurance premiums and interest charges providing for loan payment on your death, are not considered borrowing expenses.
+Remember that any insurance premiums and interest charges provided for loan payment on your death are not considered borrowing expenses.
 Additionally, if the total borrowing expenses are less than $100, then the costs are fully deductible in the year in which they are incurred.
-Similarly, if the loan is repaid in less than five years, the remaining balance of these expenses are fully deductible in the income year in which the loan is finalised.
+Similarly, if the loan is repaid in less than five years, the remaining balance of these expenses is fully deductible in the income year in which the loan is finalized.

-This investment property cost is deductible and includes dump fees, mower expenses, tree lopping, replacement garden tools, fertilisers, sprays and replacement plants.
+This investment property cost is deductible and includes dump fees, mower expenses, tree lopping, replacement garden tools, fertilizers, sprays, and replacement plants.

 Insurances, such as landlord insurance or home insurance can be purchased to protect your investment property.
-Insurance cover is tax deductible and can protect you against circumstances including loss of rent, rent default, theft by a tenant, building damage and public liability claims.
-Mortgage insurance is not immediately claimable but is amortised or depreciated over time as part of borrowing expenses of the investment property.
+Insurance cover is tax deductible and can protect you against circumstances including loss of rent, rent default, theft by a tenant, building damage, and public liability claims.
+Mortgage insurance is not immediately claimable but is amortized or depreciated over time as part of the borrowing expenses of the investment property.

 Legal expenses are generally incurred during the sale or purchase of an investment property.
 The legal costs for buying and selling a property are not tax deductible and are included in the capital gains tax calculation.
 This includes the costs of evicting a non-paying tenant and the costs of terminating a lease.